changtraixuqang97/changtraixuqang97/README.md

 #### ⭐ Recent Stars

-- [openchatai/OpenChat](https://github.com/openchatai/OpenChat) - LLMs custom-chatbots console ⚡ (1 day ago)
+- [openchatai/OpenChat](https://github.com/openchatai/OpenChat) - LLMs custom-chatbots console ⚡ (2 days ago)
 - [raunofreiberg/interfaces](https://github.com/raunofreiberg/interfaces) - A non-exhaustive list of details that make a good web interface.
-(3 days ago)
+(4 days ago)
 - [kochrt/qr-designer](https://github.com/kochrt/qr-designer) - QR designer web app with a novel method of designing qr codes that does not take advantage of error correction (1 week ago)
 - [PromtEngineer/localGPT](https://github.com/PromtEngineer/localGPT) - Chat with your documents on your local device using GPT models.
 No data leaves your device and 100% private.
 (2 weeks ago)
 - [smol-ai/developer](https://github.com/smol-ai/developer) - with 100k context windows on the way, it&#39;s now feasible for every dev to have their own smol developer (2 weeks ago)